Penn Arts & Sciences Logo

 Office Hours

-He is a faculty member in the Program in Comparative Literature and Literary Theory; an affiliated faculty and executive council member in the McNeil Center for Early American Studies; a core faculty and executive board member in Gender, Sexuality, and Women’s Studies; a member of the graduate group in the Department of Spanish and Portuguese; an affiliated faculty member in the Latin American and Latinx Studies Program; and an affiliated faculty member in the Middle East Center.
+He a faculty member in the Program in Comparative Literature and Literary Theory, serving as Coordinator and Graduate Chair of the program during 2024-25 and 2026-2028; an affiliated faculty and executive council member in the McNeil Center for Early American Studies; a core faculty in Gender, Sexuality, and Women’s Studies; a member of the graduate group in the Department of Spanish and Portuguese; an affiliated faculty member in the Latin American and Latinx Studies Program; and an affiliated faculty member in the Middle East Center.

 Publications